Terms & Conditions of Sale

 (c) If GST is imposed on any supply made under or in accordance with any Contract, the recipient of the taxable supply must pay to the supplier an additional amount equal to the GST payable on or for the taxable supply.
 Payment of the additional amount will be made at the same time as payment for the taxable supply is required to be made in accordance with the Contract, subject to the provision of a tax invoice.

-(a) The Purchaser acknowledges and agrees that the Company may collect personal information and credit information (as those terms are deﬁned in the Privacy Act 1988 (Cth)) about the Purchaser and its directors, officers, partners and the guarantors (each a Relevant Party), such as billing, delivery names and addresses, to assess the Purchaser’s credit application and for the other credit reporting purposes.
+(a) The Purchaser acknowledges and agrees that the Company may collect Personal Information and credit information about the Purchaser and its directors, officers, partners and the guarantors (each a Relevant Party).

 The Conditions and any Contract may not be assigned by the Purchaser without the prior written consent of the Company, which must not be unreasonably withheld.